kubernetes/enhancements/keps/sig-node/127-user-namespaces/README.md

   - Condition name:
   - Other field:
 - [x] Other (treat as last resort)
-  - Details: check pods with pod.spec.HostUsers field set to false, and see if they are in RUNNING state.
+  - Details: check pods with pod.spec.hostUsers field set to false, and see if they are in RUNNING state.

 ###### What are the reasonable SLOs (Service Level Objectives) for the enhancement?